-- name of your organisation

 - title of the project

 - description of the project and its aims

 - amount of grant funding awarded

 - Australian Business Number

 - business location

 - your organisation's industry sector.

 12. How we monitor your grant activity

 12.1.
 Keeping us informed

 You should let us know if anything is likely to affect your project or organisation.